 Alcohol during pregnancy

-No amount of alcohol at any stage of pregnancy is safe for your baby.
+No amount of alcohol at any stage of your pregnancy is safe for your baby.

-You are advised to stop drinking alcohol for the rest of your pregnancy.
-If you do, your baby has a better chance of healthy brain growth and development.
+You should stop drinking alcohol for the rest of your pregnancy.
+Your baby has a better chance of healthy brain growth and development.

-Some women find it hard to stop drinking.
-If you find it hard to stop, your GP, midwife or a local substance misuse service can help you.
+Some people find it hard to stop drinking.
+If you find it hard to stop, talk to your GP, midwife, or a local alcohol support service.

 Planning an alcohol-free pregnancy

-You might find it hard to give up alcohol for 9 months, especially if you drink regularly or everyone around you is drinking.
+You might find it hard to give up alcohol while you are pregnant.
+It can be especially hard if you drink regularly or everyone around you is drinking.

-You might feel under pressure to drink, especially if you have not yet told people that you are pregnant.
+You might feel under pressure to drink, especially if you have not yet told many people you are pregnant.

 Tips for an alcohol-free pregnancy